Uvacoder/uva-snippets-collection/Javascript/This.md

 <h1>This</h1>

-Some ways to get understand the `this`in javascript.
+Some ways to get understand the `this`in javascript.Can be determined using 4 rules(global,object/implicit,explicit,new).

+<h2>global</h2>

+When `this`is not inside of a declared object.

 ```javascript
 console.log(this);